 - Our materials are interesting and engaging.

 - We include a hefty dose of written communications skill-building using the Gregg Reference Manual and its associated diagnostic tests and topic-area worksheets.
-The written communications part of our program is essentially a course within a course designed especially to help students pass Part I of the ALS Exam, Written Communications.
+The written communications part of our program is essentially a course within a course designed especially to help students pass Part I of the ALP Exam, Written Communications.

 Our tuition includes the cost of the text, Basic Manual for the Lawyer's Assistant (BMLA), written by NALS.
 (Lawyer's assistant is a "new" term for legal secretary, though legal secretary is more commonly known.)
 The tuition also includes the Student Study Guide that complements the BMLA and includes the Gregg Reference Manual.